 In the new VMware installation wizard we have to choose the method of installation.

 Since we are not looking for any advanced method, let’s check Typical and click Next

-4. Setup the credentials for your Ubuntu machine.
+3. Setup the account for your Ubuntu machine.

-You need to define the credentials that you are going to use with the Ubuntu VM.
-Remember to make a note of these credentials, as you need it later to login.
+You may enter the details here, remember to make a note of these credentials, as you need it later to login to the Ubuntu machine.

 If you would like, you can change the location by clicking browse.

-You need to define the storage space for the VM hardisk, by default it would pick up Maximum Disk size as 20GB, You may change it if you want to.
+You need to define the storage space for the VM harddisk, by default it would pick up Maximum Disk size as 20GB.

 Now you are ready to create a Virtual machine.
 Here you can see the properties that you are going to use for this VM.
 If you want to make changes to any of the details, then click on Customize Hardware.